Kreative21/Dexora/README.md

 ## 🖼️ Screenshots

-> Screenshots will be added here to showcase Dexora's interface and major features.
+> Screenshots will be added here to showcase Déxora's interface and major features.

 |                     Pokédex                    |                         Pokémon Details                        |